Tests at 45 years old. What tests for female hormones should be taken during menopause: basic studies. PSA test - prostate specific antigen

 Where to undergo a comprehensive examination for a man in St. Petersburg

-p style = "text-align: justify;"> and analyzes are carried out in St. Petersburg.
-A new apparatus for ultrasound diagnostics with Doppler is installed here.
-In addition to standard studies in the clinic, you can take a spermogram and undergo complex examinations for infections, oncological and hormonal diseases.
+p style=”text-align: justify;”> and analyzes are carried out in St. Petersburg.
+A new ultrasound diagnostic device with Doppler has been installed here.
+In addition to standard tests, the clinic can take a spermogram and undergo complex examinations for infections, cancer and hormonal diseases.

 Most men do not like to go to doctors - every woman knows this.
-Only when there is no longer any urine to endure, they agree to visit a doctor.
-And often they have serious and neglected diseases.
-But all this can be avoided if you monitor your health, regularly undergo preventive examinations and be examined.
+Only when they can no longer bear it at all do they agree to visit a doctor.
+And often they are diagnosed with serious and advanced diseases.
+But all this can be avoided if you monitor your health, undergo regular preventive examinations and examinations.

-1. Analysis for PSA - prostate specific antigen
+1. Test for PSA - prostate specific antigen

-This test can rule out or suspect prostate cancer.
-If the PSA level in the blood is elevated, then this is not necessarily associated with cancer.
+This study allows you to exclude or suspect prostate cancer.
+If the PSA level in the blood is elevated, this is not necessarily associated with cancer.
 It can also be inflammatory diseases of the genital organs or benign prostate adenoma.
-But in cases of deviation of the indicator from the norm, it is imperative to visit a urologist.
+But in cases where the indicator deviates from the norm, you must definitely visit a urologist.

-Testicular cancer is the most common cancer in young men under 35.
-A testicular examination detects a testicular tumor at the very onset of the disease, when symptoms are still absent.
-It is advisable to carry out such a survey annually for boys and men aged 15–40 years.
+Testicular cancer is the most common type of cancer in young men under 35 years of age.
+Testicular examination allows you to detect testicular tumors at the very beginning of the disease, when there are still no symptoms.
+It is advisable to perform such an examination annually for boys and men aged 15–40 years.

-Bowel cancer usually begins to develop after 45 years of age and progresses rather slowly, so visible symptoms are detected only 10-15 years after the onset of the disease, when treatment is often ineffective.
-Therefore, preventive examinations should begin at the age of 45-50 years.
-They include:
+Bowel cancer usually begins to develop after 45 years of age and progresses slowly enough that visible symptoms are detected only 10-15 years after the onset of the disease, when treatment is often ineffective.
+Therefore, preventive examinations should begin at the age of 45–50 years.
+These include:

-• a blood test for tumor markers - once every 2 years;
+• blood test for tumor markers – once every 2 years;

 • colonoscopy – once every 10 years.

-If there is a hereditary predisposition, then it is necessary to be examined more often, and start at an earlier age.
+If there is a hereditary predisposition, then it is necessary to be examined more often, and begin at an earlier age.

 4. Blood pressure control

-Constant high blood pressure - hypertension - is a very insidious ailment.
-It may practically not be felt or assert itself as a headache, weakness, which is often attributed to overwork and no measures are taken.
+Constantly high blood pressure - hypertension - is a very insidious disease.
+It may be practically not felt or manifest itself as a headache, weakness, which is often attributed to overwork and no measures are taken.
 And the result can be myocardial infarction, stroke, thrombosis.

-Risk factors for hypertension - unhealthy diet, sedentary lifestyle, bad habits, stress.
-All this is in abundance in modern men, so the risk of developing hypertension in them is quite high, and already from the age of 40.
+Risk factors for hypertension are poor diet, sedentary lifestyle, bad habits, stress.
+Modern men have plenty of all this, so their risk of developing hypertension is quite high, and already from the age of 40 years.

-After 40 years, a man is recommended to go to an ophthalmologist and undergo a complete visual examination: check visual acuity, measure intraocular pressure, determine the state of all structures of the eye.
-Such an examination is necessary, even if nothing bothers you from the side of your eyes.
-If all is well with vision, in the future it is necessary to check the eyes once every 2-4 years.
+After 40 years, a man is recommended to go to an ophthalmologist and undergo a full vision examination: check visual acuity, measure intraocular pressure, and determine the condition of all eye structures.
+Such an examination is necessary, even if nothing bothers you visually.
+If everything is fine with your vision, you should then have your eyes checked once every 2-4 years.

-After 30-35 years, it is necessary to donate blood every 5 years to determine the level of cholesterol.
+After 30-35 years, it is necessary to donate blood every 5 years to determine cholesterol levels.
 This is especially important for men, since, unlike women, they are more frivolous about their health, are addicted to heavy fatty foods, and do not like vegetables and fruits too much.
-And malnutrition is one of the main risk factors for hypercholesterolomia, which threatens atherosclerosis, hypertension, and cardiovascular diseases.
+And poor nutrition is one of the main risk factors for hypercholesterolemia, which threatens atherosclerosis, hypertension, and cardiovascular diseases.

 A very important indicator is the level of glucose in the blood.
-It helps to identify such a serious pathology as diabetes mellitus, which has been going on for a long time without any symptoms.
-Diabetes mellitus - a violation of carbohydrate metabolism - is dangerous for its complications: renal failure, loss of vision, gangrene.
-With regular blood sugar tests, you can determine if you are prediabetes and stop the disease from progressing through diet and physical activity.
+It helps to identify such a serious pathology as diabetes mellitus, which lasts for a long time without any symptoms.
+Diabetes mellitus, a disorder of carbohydrate metabolism, is dangerous due to its complications: renal failure, loss of vision, gangrene.
+By regularly checking your blood sugar, you can identify prediabetes and stop the disease from progressing through diet and physical activity.

-Doctors recommend donating blood for sugar up to 40 years of age once every 5 years, after 40 years - once 3 years.
-With a hereditary predisposition, overweight, a sedentary lifestyle, this should be done more often - once every 1-2 years.
+Doctors recommend donating blood for sugar before the age of 40 once every 5 years, after 40 years - once every 3 years.
+If you have a hereditary predisposition, are overweight, or have a sedentary lifestyle, this should be done more often - once every 1-2 years.

 7. Cardiogram

-ECG is a very simple, affordable and harmless study of the heart muscle.
-Due to the fact that today cardiovascular diseases have become younger, after 40 years, it is recommended to conduct an ECG annually.
-With heart problems, as well as at a more mature age, this study should be done more often, once every 3 months.
+An ECG is a very simple, accessible and harmless study of the heart muscle.
+Due to the fact that today cardiovascular diseases are younger, after 40 years of age it is recommended to conduct an ECG annually.
+If you have heart problems, as well as in older age, this test should be done more often, once every 3 months.

 8. Preventive medical examination

-Do not neglect regular visits to a general practitioner or family doctor for preventive purposes.
-Usually, at such an appointment, the doctor asks and examines the patient, listens to the heart, measures the pressure.
-If necessary, he can write a referral for additional examinations or for a consultation with a specialist.
-Sometimes, during such examinations, diseases are found that the patient did not even suspect.
+Do not neglect regular visits to a therapist or family doctor for preventive purposes.
+Usually at such an appointment the doctor questions and examines the patient, listens to the heart, and measures blood pressure.
+If necessary, he can write out a referral for additional examinations or consultation with a specialist.
+Sometimes during such examinations diseases are discovered that the patient did not even suspect about.

-There is no consensus on how often it is necessary to undergo a preventive examination, but over the years this should be done more often.
+There is no consensus on how often a preventive examination should be performed, but over the years it should be done more often.

-According to medical statistics, men's health is much weaker than women's- life expectancy in men is shorter, they get sick much more often and more severely, they do not tolerate stress well, and their pain threshold is much lower.
+According to medical statistics, men's health is much weaker than women's.- men have a shorter life expectancy, they get sick much more often and more severely, they do not tolerate stress well, and their pain threshold is much lower.
 Men are no less vulnerable in terms of intimacy.
-They are much more likely than women to become infected with all kinds of sexually transmitted infections, and poor ecology, unhealthy diet, harmful radiation, preservatives, promiscuous sex life and much more have a negative impact on men's sexual health.
+They are much more likely than women to become infected with all kinds of sexually transmitted infections; also, poor ecology, poor nutrition, harmful radiation, preservatives, promiscuous sex life and much more have a negative impact on men’s sexual health.

-Male physiology is very susceptible to all kinds of negative factors, and in order to always be in great shape, a man just needs to be regularly examined, carefully monitor his health, and in case of illness, do not delay treatment, strictly following all the recommendations of doctors.
-Most of all men are susceptible to negative factors after 45 years, at this age the body can be said to have practically exhausted its resources of protection, and the body has practically lost its protective "cocoon" - immunity.
+Male physiology is very susceptible to the influence of all kinds of negative factors, and in order to always be in excellent shape, a man simply needs to be regularly examined, closely monitor his health, and in case of illness, do not delay treatment, strictly following all the recommendations of doctors.
+Men are most susceptible to negative factors after 45 years; at this age, the body can be said to have practically exhausted its defense resources, and the body has practically lost its protective “cocoon” - immunity.

-What risks and dangers threaten men after 45 years
+What risks and dangers do men face after 45 years of age?

-Of course, all people at any age have a risk of getting sick, but men who have passed the age limit at 45 most often acquire a certain set of diseases.
-More than 50% of carriers of the Y chromosome (men) of this age group have a weakening of male strength, in medical terms - erectile dysfunction.
-Potency is influenced by many different factors - here and nutrition, stress, irregular sex life or promiscuous sex, bad habits and much more.
-Therefore, it is better immediately, as soon as you notice any disruptions in your sexual health, rush to the doctor, undergo an examination and get rid of the trouble.
+Of course, all people at any age have a risk of getting sick, but men who have passed the age limit of 45 years most often acquire a certain set of diseases.
+More than 50% of Y chromosome carriers (men) of this age category have a weakening of male power, or, in medical terms, erectile dysfunction.
+Potency is influenced by many different factors - here are nutrition, stress, irregular sex life or promiscuity, bad habits and much more.
+Therefore, it is better to immediately, as soon as you notice any disruptions in your sexual health, rush to the doctor, get examined and get rid of the trouble.

-Another disease that often occurs in men of this age group is prostatitis - inflammation of the prostate.
-The causes of this ailment lie in the same area as erectile weakness.
-It does not always manifest itself immediately, therefore, we advise you to regularly be examined for the presence of this ailment for reinsurance.
-The thing is that such a disease is asymptomatic at the beginning, which means that when it makes itself felt, the disease will already be quite neglected and it will be much more difficult to get rid of it.
+Another disease that is often found in men of this age category is prostatitis - inflammation of the prostate.
+The causes of this disease lie in the same area as erectile weakness.
+It does not always appear immediately, so to be on the safe side, we recommend that you be regularly examined for the presence of this disease.
+The thing is that such a disease is asymptomatic at the beginning, which means that when it makes itself felt, the disease will already be quite advanced and it will be much more difficult to get rid of it.

-In addition to sexual ailments, men aged slightly over 45 are also threatened with problems with the cardiovascular system - stroke, heart attack, atherosclerosis, and so on.
-Often, diseases of the joints and bones are formed - gout, as well as male menopause, the symptoms of which are similar to the female menopause.
+In addition to sexual ailments, men slightly over 45 are also at risk of problems with the cardiovascular system - stroke, heart attack, atherosclerosis, and so on.
+Diseases of the joints and bones often occur - gout, as well as male menopause, the symptoms of which are similar to female menopause.

-What examinations are necessary for men of any age
+What examinations should men of any age undergo?

-Blood pressure: it is imperative to measure the blood count, because it is his indicators that are a reflection of the work of the cardiovascular system.
-Having passed the turn of 30 years of age, men, and women also, need to be examined annually for the state of blood pressure.
-Remember, ideally the reading should be around 120/80 or 115/75.
+Arterial pressure: Be sure to measure your blood levels, because its indicators are a reflection of the work of the cardiovascular system.
+Having passed the age of 30, men, and women too, need to be examined annually to check their blood pressure.
+Remember, ideally the readings should be around 120/80 or 115/75.

-Cholesterol and triglycerides: it is also very important to check the level of cholesterol, because it is his readings that indicate the state of the cardiovascular system and the health of the liver.
-An LDL (low-density lipoprotein), HDL (high-density lipoprotein) test, and a triglyceride test are three basic blood tests that ideally should be taken every 4-5 years, and after 45 years of age generally every year.
+Cholesterol and triglycerides: Checking cholesterol levels is also very important, because it is its readings that indicate the state of the cardiovascular system and the health of the liver.
+Checking LDL (low-density lipoprotein), HDL (high-density lipoprotein), and checking triglycerides are the three main blood tests that should ideally be taken every 4-5 years, and after the age of 45, every year.

 • In a sitting position, spread your arms in different directions, spread them, then begin to bend, feeling how the pelvic muscles move.
-Repeat the exercise 5-6 times.
+Do the exercise 5-6 times.

-• In a standing position, lift one leg and place it on a chair, bend over, bending the leg to failure in the knee joint.
-Do the exercise 5-6 times on one leg and the same on the other.
+• In a standing position, lift one leg and place it on a chair, bend down, bending your leg until it stops at the knee joint.
+Do the exercise 5-6 times on one leg and the same on the second.

-• Standing at attention, make bends in different directions without lifting your arms from your body.
-Repeat the exercise 5-6 times.
+• Standing at attention, bend in different directions without lifting your arms from your body.
+Do the exercise 5-6 times.

-• In the supine position, bend your knees, wrap your arms around, release, lie on your back again.
-Repeat the exercise 9-10 times.
+• While lying on your back, bend your knees, clasp your arms, release, and lie on your back again.
+Do the exercise 9-10 times.

-• In the supine position, place one hand on your chest and the other on your stomach, do deep breathing exercises, controlling body movements with your hands.
-Do these exercises 5-6 times.
+• Lying on your back, place one hand on your chest and the other on your stomach, do deep breathing exercises, controlling body movements with your hands.
+Perform these exercises 5-6 times.

 • Perform squats, stretching your arms forward with each movement.
 Do about 10-12 squats at a time.